Outside Scholarships

 Writing Competitions

 Students can win monetary prizes and a chance to be published through various writing competitions.
+Additional opportunities will be posted in MyLaw as available.

 American College of Consumer Financial Services Lawyers (ACCFSL) Writing Competition